bsdlp/burrito.sh/content/pxeserver.markdown

 `pxelinux.cfg` is a directory as it contains multiple configuration files for pxelinux.
-When a server asks pxelinux to serve up the install bits, pxelinux will first look for the file as the IP address of the target server in uppercase hex.
+When a server asks pxelinux to serve up the install bits, pxelinux will first look for the file as the MAC address of the target server in uppercase hex.
 If that file doesn't exist, then it'll pop a digit from the end and look for that file.
 If all fails, it'll default to the file named `default`.

-Since we don't know what the IP addresses of the servers will be right now, we're just going to name the file `default`.
+Since we don't know what the MAC addresses of the servers will be right now, we're just going to name the file `default`.

 Drop the following bits into the file: